OliverKozul/MediaRec/README.md

 To train the model used to predict user preferences, the [MovieLens 32M Dataset](https://grouplens.org/datasets/movielens/) was used.
 The number of samples is excessive for the scope of this project and the capabilities of my computer but the data was up-to-date and proved extremely useful.
+MovieLens does offer a dataset containing 1 million user ratings which would have been sufficient but it was not used due to the data being over 20 years old.

 MovieLens provided three tables:
   - movies.csv listing movies, with their respective IDs, titles and genres.
   - links.csv linking the movie IDs with their IMDB and TMDB IDs.
   - ratings.csv containing 32 million user ratings which were used for model training.

+The limiting factor during training was my computer's RAM capacity as the sheer volume of textual information proved overwhelming.
+To be able to store all the data in memory, I had to randomly select a smaller portion of the whole dataset for training.
+Approximately 30000 different movies with 25 user ratings each was the maximum my 32 gigabytes of RAM could handle.
+The chosen subset comprised the following number of unique samples:
+  - 5000 directors
+  - 25000 actors
+  - 20 genres

+This data slice, while comparatively small, was sufficient in training a competent recommendation model.

 ### Enrichment